X Trends World News War Updates FATA Voices Russia Ukraine Isreal Hamas Trump 2.0 Hollywood Korea Elon Musk Auto Bollywood

 Texas | 26 August 2025: A recent act involving the alleged burning of the Holy Quran by Valentina Gomez, a controversial figure linked to the Texas Republican Party, has triggered widespread outrage and condemnation from Muslim communities, human rights groups, and members of the interfaith coalition across the United States and beyond.

 The incident reportedly took place during a political gathering in a rural part of Texas, where Valentina Gomez allegedly set fire to a copy of the Holy Quran while making inflammatory statements against Islam.
-In a video circulated on social media platforms, she is heard vowing to “end Islam from the face of the Earth,” while criticising what she calls “the Islamic threat to Christian nations.”
+In a video circulated on social media platforms, she is heard vowing to “end Islam from the face of the Earth,” while criticizing what she calls “the Islamic threat to Christian nations.”

 Public Backlash and Legal Responses